- Type: Guard dog

 - If you decide to buy a Kombai, buy it from its native breeding tract.

 In conclusion, Kombai, the fabled war dog that fought the invading British army, is slowly eroding.
 These remarkable dogs are losing their place to exotic modern dogs.
-A true Kombai has no par no equal.
-They are loyal, with a never back dog spirit.
+A true Kombai has no or equal.
+They are loyal, with a never back down spirit.
 It is sad to see this dog gradually disappear.
 We urge our readers to share the plight of these dogs in social media, let us increase awareness and change people’s minds.